-What surprised me the most about landscapes was the changing colors of the step and the sky while approaching El Chaltén.
-The Mount Fitz Roy starts to make its first appearances and that’s the frost on the cake!
+What surprised me the most about landscapes was the changing colors of the steps and the sky while approaching El Chaltén.
+Mount Fitz Roy starts to make its first appearance and that’s the frost on the cake!
 Guanacos, a type of South American camelid, can be seen all the way and are an absolute pleasure to enjoy if you like animals.

 I love hikes but it was clear that I didn’t want to go hiking alone, and boy, there are so many hikes in El Chaltén!
 The village is known as “The National Capital of Hiking” so, no more to say…

-Another useful thing you can do if you know you are not prompt to solo-hiking is to follow groups of solo travelers on your social media.
-Check if someone is going on a trip to your chosen destinations and contact them to schedule a Rendez-Vous upon arrival.
+Another useful thing you can do if you know you are not prompt to solo hiking is to follow groups of solo travelers on your social media.
+Check if someone is going on a trip to your chosen destination and contact them to schedule a Rendez-Vous upon arrival.
 I found them really easy to navigate on Facebook.

-To sum up: O my first day I meet a bunch of people, one of them joined me on the hike I wanted to do and accepted to go dinner with me and the group I met at the airport.
+To sum up: O my first day I met a bunch of people, one of them joined me on the hike I wanted to do and agreed to go to dinner with me and the group I met at the airport.
 There was I, a girl, from the Facebook group I had also arranged dinner with so she came with us.

 The result: W stayed together the whole trip.
-Sometimes we went hiking altogether, sometimes we Split.
+Sometimes we went hiking together, and sometimes we Split.
 It was great to could have a group of travelers to hang out with during my holidays!

 We were all absolutely stunned: Each step farther into the road opened fantastic views of the valley and the Fitz Roy.
 Marvel was like breathing each step of the way.
 There was a wide-open cloudless blue sky that was absolute bliss.

-We returned to the village more tan exhausted but willing to enjoy the happy hour on one of the many local bars on the main street!
+We returned to the village more than exhausted but willing to enjoy the happy hour at one of the many local bars on the main street!

 This is another highlight of a hiking trip to El Chaltén.
-It is one of the longest hikes and I did with a specialized guide that I booked in private.
-They picked me up from my hotel and we head to Hosteria El Pilar where this hike starts.
+It is one of the longest hikes and I did it with a specialized guide that I booked in private.
+They picked me up from my hotel and we headed to Hosteria El Pilar where this hike started.

-Crossing the bridge over the river I could appreciate the mixture of colors that characterizes Autumn in Patagonia, and the mighty waters.
-Everyone had told me that I would be so tired when I reach the lagoon but actually, I was quite fine!
-I brought a hiking pole and it was really useful.
-When I reach the Laguna Sucia Viewpoint (literally “DIrty wáter”) I was shocked because the wáter was of an intense blue color… no dirt around.
+Crossing the bridge over the river I could appreciate the mixture of colors that characterizes Autumn in Patagonia and the mighty waters.
+Everyone had told me that I would be so tired when I reached the lagoon but actually, I was quite fine!
+I bought a hiking pole and it was really useful.
+When I reached the Laguna Sucia Viewpoint (literally “DIrty wáter”) I was shocked because the wáter was of an intense blue color… no dirt around.

-On our way back I bump into one of the girls I met the days before, I was completely exhausted but so happy!
-At night, we rewarded our soul and body with a delicious plate of paste and a fabulous wine.
+On our way back I bumped into one of the girls I met the days before, I was completely exhausted but so happy!
+At night, we rewarded our souls and body with a delicious plate of pasta and fabulous wine.

-My advices to keep traveling alone during the pandemic are:
+4. My advice to keep traveling alone is:

 The most important advice I can give to you is: If you’re a woman and are planning to go on a trip on your own, do it!
 You will be never alone.
-Travelers are usually very open, very curious about new things, places, and persons.
-It is not rare that this kind of bonds last and you finish by planning a new trip with your travel pads, or organize to bump into each other in any part of the world.
+Travelers are usually very open, and very curious about new things, places, and persons.
+It is not rare that this kind of bond lasts and you finish by planning a new trip with your travel pads or organizing to bump into each other in any part of the world.
 There is nothing more beautiful in this world than finding a soul mate.
 And if she/he/it likes to travel, even better!